 Nevertheless, available empirical data indicates that a non-restrictive approach leads to far more adverse consequences than the adopted measures.
-Regarding the aforementioned countries, a typical example is Sweden, in that, according to available data, has three times the number of infected patients than the Czech Republic, with more than twelve times the number of fatalities (while the population of Sweden and the Czech Republic is almost identical).
+Beyond the framework of the aforementioned countries, a typical example is as yet benevolent Sweden that, according to available data, has three times the number of infected patients than the Czech Republic, with more than twelve times the number of fatalities (while the population of Sweden and the Czech Republic is almost identical).

 The available, especially international comparisons indicate that the strategy adopted in the Czech Republic was and is correct and adequate.
-Essentially, only an active strategy of social distancing enforced by public authority leads to a reduction of the COVID-19 disease reproduction number and allows gaining control over its spreading, and respectively the avoidance of explosive spreading.
-Unlike the Czech Republic, a number of countries have experienced such an explosive spread, led by those countries which delayed restriction of free movement and public encounters.
+Essentially, only an active strategy of social distancing enforced by public authority leads to a reduction of the COVID-19 disease reproduction number and allows gaining control over its spreading, respectively the avoidance of explosive spreading.
+Unlike the Czech Republic, a number of countries have experienced such an explosive spread, led by those countries which delayed restricting free movement and public encounters.

-The possible sudden easing of adopted measures could have far-reaching consequences, and in the most extreme case could lead to the complete destruction of the positive results achieved to date in fighting the COVID-19 disease in the Czech Republic.
+The possible sudden easing of adopted measures could have far-reaching consequences, and in the extreme case lead to the complete thwarting of the positive results achieved to date in fighting the COVID-19 disease in the Czech Republic.

-The European Union Member States gradually implemented mutual medical and subsequently also border controls for entry to their territory, which restricted entry only to people meeting certain criteria, which can be referred to as selected categories.
+The European Union Member States gradually implemented mutual medical and subsequently also border controls for entry to their territory, which restricted entry only to selected categories.
 The reintroduction of internal border controls has been officially announced by 18 Schengen Area members (of a total of 26), given that a number of other European Union and Schengen members implemented additional measures to restrict entry.
-Within the debate in the European Union, it was recommended to allow free access for persons in similar categories as when entering from countries outside the European Union, and to ensure the free movement of workers in the specified sectors.1 Free movement within the EU is gradually being liberalized, with a few exceptions.
+Within the debate in the European Union, it was recommended to allow free access for persons in similar categories as when entering from countries outside the European Union, and to ensure the free movement of workers in the specified sectors.
+Free movement within the EU is gradually being liberalized, with a few exceptions.

-From the outset the Czech Republic did not diverge from the global or European average in its adopted measures to restrict entry.
+From the outset, the Czech Republic did not diverge from the global or European average in its adopted measures to restrict entry.
 Both national and European regulations allow the definition of rules for entry in connection to measures against the introduction of infectious diseases from abroad (Section 68 of Act No. 258/2000 Coll., on Public Health Protection).
-In reaction to the favorable development of the epidemic, the Czech Republic was among the first in the European Union to start adopting gradual easing of protective measures.
+In reaction to the favorable development of the epidemic, the Czech Republic was among the first in the European Union to start adopting gradual easing measures.

-Easing with respect to travel is very cautious and focuses on truly essential reasons for travelling to the territory, with regard to which it is possible to accept the risks related to possible infection and the causing of another wave of the disease.
+Easing with respect to travel is very cautious and focuses on truly essential reasons for travelling to the territory, with regard to which it is possible to accept the risks related to possible contagion and the causing of another wave of disease.